spacecloud-io/space-cloud/docs/manual/database/delete.md

 A response object sent by the server contains the **status** fields explained below:

-**status** : Number describing the status of the operation.
+**status:** Number describing the status of the operation.
 Following values are possible:

 - 200 - Operation was successful
 - 401 - Request was unauthenticated
 - 403 - Request was unauthorized
 - 500 - Internal server error

 ## Deleting a single document:

 ```js
 // Deleting a single todo
 db.delete('todos').where(cond('_id', '==', 1)).one().then(res => ...).catch(ex => ...);
 ```

 ## Deleting multiple documents at once:

 ```js
 // Deleting all todos of a particular user
 db.delete('todos').where(cond("userId", "==", 'user1')).all().then(res => ...).catch(ex => ...);